🌿 Mangrove Voices: A Community Documentary for Charity

 Core Activities

-Document mangrove landscapes, forest trails, and community activities (with consent)
+Capture cinematic footage of mangrove landscapes, forest trails, and daily activities

 Notes

-Shifts may adjust depending on weather or local activities
+Schedules may adjust due to weather or community activities

 Regole